Stock market today: Apple juices a rally after a brutal week

 The strong hiring numbers reaffirm that the job market is remaining resilient.
 It’s propping up the rest of the economy, which has already begun to slow under the weight of much higher interest rates.

 But more concerning to pessimists was the 4.4% rise in wages for workers from a year earlier.
 The fear is too-strong wage increases could push companies to raise prices for their own goods and make other moves that create a vicious cycle that keeps inflation high.
-That in turn could pressure the Fed to keep rates higher for longer, which would cause more things other than First Republic to break.
+That in turn could pressure the Fed to keep rates higher for longer, which would cause more things to break other than First Republic.

 ——